Existential Notation3 Logic: Motivation

-It is clear that rule~\eqref{eq:exq-rl} is satisfied in instance However, instance $\Inst[K]_1$ does not satisfy rule~\eqref{eq:exq-rl} because although the only fact satisfies the rule's body, there are no facts jointly satisfying the rule's head.
+However, instance $\Inst[K]_1$ does not satisfy rule~\eqref{eq:exq-rl} because although the only fact satisfies the rule's body, there are no facts jointly satisfying the rule's head.

 Note, for query answering over databases and rules, it is usually not required to decide for a concrete value of $y$ (in rule~\eqref{eq:exq-rl}).
 Many implementations, therefore, use some form of abstraction: for instance, Skolem terms.
 VLog and Nemo implement the \emph{standard chase} which uses another set of terms, so-called \emph{labeled nulls}.
 Instead of injecting arbitrary constants for existentially quantified variables, (globally) fresh nulls are inserted in the positions existentially quantified variables occur.
 Such a labeled null embodies the existence of a constant on the level of instances (just like blank nodes in RDF graphs).
 Let $n$ be such a labeled null.
-Then $\Inst_{2}$ can be generalized to on which rule~\eqref{eq:exq-rl} is satisfied, binding null $n$ to variable $y$. $\Inst_{3}$ is, in fact, more general than $\Inst_{2}$ by the following observation: There is a mapping from $\Inst_{3}$ to $\Inst_{2}$ that is a homomorphism (see Sect.~\ref{sub:rule-prelims} for a formal introduction of homomorphisms) but not vice versa.
+Then $\Inst_{2}$ can be generalized to

+on which rule~\eqref{eq:exq-rl} is satisfied, binding null $n$ to variable $y$. $\Inst_{3}$ is, in fact, more general than $\Inst_{2}$ by the following observation: There is a mapping from $\Inst_{3}$ to $\Inst_{2}$ that is a homomorphism (see \Cref{sub:rule-prelims} for a formal introduction) but not vice versa.
 The homomorphism here maps the null $n$ (from $\Inst_{3}$) to the constant $\ntt{:tom}$ (in $\Inst_{2}$).
 Intuitively, the existence of a query answer (for a conjunctive query) on $\Inst_{3}$ implies the existence of a query answer on $\Inst_{2}$.
-More generally, existential rule reasoners implementing some form of \emph{the chase} aim at finding the most general instances in this respect (also known as \emph{universal models})~\cite{DNR08:corechase}.
+Existential rule reasoners implementing some form of \emph{the chase} aim at finding the most general instances (\emph{universal models}) in this respect \citep{DNR08:corechase}.

 In the remainder of this paper, we further analyze the relation between \nthree and existential rules.
 First, we give a brief formal account of the two languages and then provide a correct translation function from \nthree to existential rules.